intel/llvm/sycl/doc/SharedLibraries.md

 resolve dependencies.
 For this combination the following statements must be true:

-- `SYCL_EXTERNAL` functions defined in dynamically linked code can be called (directly or indirectly) from device code of the application.
-- Function pointers taken in application should work inside the dynamically linked code.
+The presented dynamic device code linkage mechanism must:

+- Allow to represent the actual dynamically linked code as a device binary image which can be:
+  - Embedded into a host shared object by standard SYCL compiler driver invocation
+  - Embedded into a host binary or shared object using manual invocations of SYCL tools such as `clang-offload-wrapper` and linker
+- Must not assume the actual format of the device code - e.g. that it is SPIR-V or native device binary
+- Provide automatic runtime resolution of `SYCL_EXTERNAL` function references within the SYCL app to their definitions (if found) within any suitable dynamically linked device binary image
+- Support pointers to `SYCL_EXTERNAL` functions across the dynamic linkage boundaries within the device code - taking a pointer, call through a pointer.
-- Specific code changes are not required, i.e. the mechanism of linking works as close as possible to regular shared libraries.
+- Specific code changes are not required, i.e. the mechanism of linking works as close as possible to host shared libraries.

 ## Design
 The overall idea:

 - Each device image is supplied with a list of imported and exported symbol names through device image properties mechanism
-- Before compiling a device image DPC++ RT will check if device image has a list of imported symbols and if it has, then RT will search for device images which define required symbols using lists of exported symbols.
+- Before JIT-compiling a device image DPC++ RT will check if device image has a list of imported symbols and if it has, then RT will search for device images which define required symbols using lists of exported symbols.
   - Besides symbol names, additional attributes are taken into account (like device image format: SPIR-V or device asm)
+  - No logical binding between host module and export/import lists, i.e. resolution is performed w/o regard to containing host modules
 - Actual linking is performed by underlying backend (OpenCL/L0/etc.)

 Next sections describe details of changes in each component.